${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Introduction

 \vs

-A special case of the main theorem of the present paper is the following. \begin{theorem}[Part of Theorem \ref{thm:main}] Suppose $\fS$ is a punctured surface with an ideal triangulation $\Delta$.
-Let $\gamma$ be an oriented simple closed curve in $\fS$.
-The Bonahon-Wong quantum trace and the Gabella quantum holonomy for $\gamma$ coincide with each other
+A special case of the main theorem is: \begin{theorem}[Part of Theorem \ref{thm:main}] Suppose $\fS$ is a punctured surface with an ideal triangulation $\Delta$.
+Let $\gamma$ be a non-null-homotopic oriented simple loop in $\fS$.
+The Bonahon-Wong quantum trace and the Gabella quantum holonomy for $\gamma$ coincide with each other:

-Here in the left hand side we consider $\gamma$ as an unoriented link with the blackboard framing. \end{theorem} In particular, the deformation quantization map $\mathbb{I}^q_\Delta$ of Allegretti-Kim using Bonahon-Wong quantum trace coincides with Gabella's solution (after a certain modification to be explained), for the trace-of-monodromy function $\mathbb{I}(\gamma)\in {\bf L}(\mathcal{X}^+(\frak{S}))$ of a non-nullhomotopic simple loop $\gamma$ in $\frak{S}$.
+Here in the left hand side we consider $\gamma$ as an unoriented link with the blackboard framing. \end{theorem} In particular, the deformation quantization map $\mathbb{I}^q_\Delta$ of Allegretti and Kim using the Bonahon-Wong quantum trace coincides with Gabella's solution (after a certain modification to be explained) for the trace-of-monodromy function $\mathbb{I}(\gamma)\in {\bf L}(\mathcal{X}^+(\frak{S}))$ of a non-null-homotopic simple loop $\gamma$ in $\frak{S}$.

 \cP{\mathcal P} \cS{\mathcal S}